gansm/finalcut/Contributing.md

 Fix typos or grammar mistakes.
 Revise sections that need improvement or add missing sections.
 * **Translations into other languages:** <br />
-For many people, reading the documentary in their native language will certainly make getting started with FINAL CUT much easier and more attractive.
+For many people, reading the documentation in their native language will certainly make getting started with FINAL CUT much easier and more attractive.
 * **Better tests:** <br />
-High code coverage gives us a stable base that prevents breaking code due to a small patch.
+High code coverage provides a stable base that prevents code from breaking due to minor changes.
-* **Publication in repositories:** <br />
+* **Adding to repositories:** <br />
 Advocate for the inclusion of FINAL CUT in your preferred distribution.
 * **Support for other platforms:** <br />
-There are still platforms on which FINAL CUT is not yet executable.
+There are still platforms that are not yet supported
-* **Do you like to help other people?** <br />
+* **Would you like to help other people?** <br />
 Answer questions in open issues or help moderate discussion forums or other communication channels.